SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

   * Enable the integration for your CRM Online site (step 4)
 * Configure your templates in SuperOffice Admin (in [this article][1])

-If you would like to get assistance configuring the integration, sign up for [Microsoft Office 365 Integration in the SuperOffic App Store][2]
+If you would like to get assistance configuring the integration, sign up for [Microsoft Office 365 Integration in the SuperOffice App Store][2]

 ## Before you begin